Listen to this story

 I argue that most of us do not grasp how immediate this situation has become, how fast it is progressing and what the scale of change needed is to reach the stabilization targets of the Paris Agreement.

-I also argue that after individuals, nations, and corporations understand the urgency and the rate, they should be honest about what the scale of action needed is to avoid the collapse of the biosphere and thus civilization.
+After individuals, nations, and corporations understand the urgency and the rate, they should take immediate collective action to avoid major climate breakdown and the collapse of the biosphere, and thus civilization.

 Human society is deeply and permanently coupled to the Earth system.
 In the geological epoch, we have entered called the Anthropocene, that system is undergoing immediate, massive disruption.
 The previous period of Holocene gave us agriculture and settled living arrangements.